"If you're jobless at 25, you must be unemployed, right?"

 --IGNORES POPULATION GROUPS--

-REGION – regions with declining industries may have higher unemployment rates than other regions.
+"Regions with declining industries may have higher unemployment rates than other regions, yet the UR doesn't take this into account."

 GENDER – women sometimes face higher unemployment rates than men.